abinit/abinit/doc/tutorial/eph4zpr.md

 ## Formalism

-The electron-phonon self-energy, $\Sigma^{\text{e-ph}}$, describes the renormalization of the charged quasi-particle excitations due to the interaction with phonons.
+The electron-phonon self-energy, $\Sigma^{\text{e-ph}}$, describes the renormalization of charged electronic excitations due to the interaction with phonons at temperature T.
 This term should be added to the electron-electron (e-e) self-energy $\Sigma^{\text{e-e}}$ that encodes many-body effects induced by the Coulomb interaction beyond the Hartree potential.
 The e-e contribution can be estimated using, for instance, the $GW$ approximation but in this tutorial we are mainly interested in $\Sigma^{\text{e-ph}}$ and its temperature dependence.

-In semiconductors and insulators, indeed, most of temperature dependence of the electronic properties at "low" T originates from the e-ph interaction and the thermal expansion of the unit cell (not treated in this lesson).
+In semiconductors and insulators, indeed, most of temperature dependence of the electronic properties at "low" T originates from the **e-ph interaction** and the **thermal expansion** of the unit cell (topic that is not treated in this lesson).
-Corrections due to $\Sigma^{\text{e-e}}$ are obviously important as it is well known that KS gaps computed with LDA/GGA are systematically underestimated with respect to experiments but the temperature dependence of $\Sigma^{\text{e-e}}$ is rather small as long as $kT$ is smaller than the fundamental gap (let's say $3 kT < E_{\text{g}}$).
+Corrections due to $\Sigma^{\text{e-e}}$ are obviously important as it is well known that KS gaps computed with LDA/GGA are systematically underestimated with respect to experiment but the temperature dependence of $\Sigma^{\text{e-e}}$ is rather small as long as $kT$ is smaller than the fundamental gap (let's say $3 kT < E_{\text{g}}$).
+Also, note that anharmonics effects may become relevant at "high" temperature but these effects are not accounted for in the present formalism.

-In state-of-the-art *ab-initio* methods, the e-ph coupling is described within DFT by expanding the KS effective potential in the nuclear displacements, and the vibrational properties are obtained with DFPT [[cite:Gonze1997]], [[cite:Baroni2001]].
+In state-of-the-art *ab-initio* perturbative methods, the e-ph coupling is described within DFT by expanding the KS effective potential up to the **second order in the atomic displacement**, and the vibrational properties are obtained with DFPT [[cite:Gonze1997]], [[cite:Baroni2001]].
-The e-ph self-energy consists of two terms: the **frequency-dependent Fan-Migdal** (FM) self-energy and the **static and Hermitian Debye-Waller** (DW) part [[cite:Giustino2017]]
+The e-ph self-energy consists of two terms: the **frequency-dependent Fan-Migdal** (FM) self-energy and the **static and Hermitian Debye-Waller** (DW) part (see e.g. [[cite:Giustino2017]] and references therein)

 $$ \Sigma^\eph(\ww, T) = \Sigma^\FM(\ww, T) + \Sigma^{\DW}(T). $$

-The diagonal matrix elements of the FM self-energy in the KS representation are given by
+The diagonal matrix elements of the FM self-energy in the KS basis set are given by

 \begin{equation}
 \begin{split}